coh516/DMTPOET/README.md

 Document Management Template POET
 ===
 Linked document graph framework for managing complex templates modularly.
-The templars toolkit.

 The DMT POET system provides a method to generate documents using tools to model, edit, evaluate and compare grouped variables.
 This is accomplished by creating a graph model from sets of phrases simplifying the management of complex business logic using the poetic vector interface.